…and Isaac loved her

-the betrothal and marriage of Rebecca (Genesis 24).
-Rebecca is introduced as a brave and resourceful young woman.
-She impressed all the people who met her.
-She was a good match for Isaac, and became his much-loved wife..
+- the betrothal and marriage of Rebecca (Genesis 24).
+Rebecca is a brave and resourceful young woman.
+She impresses all the people who met her.
+She is a good match for Isaac, and becomes his much-loved wife.

-the birth and youth of Esau and Jacob (Genesis 25:19-34).
-Rebecca gave birth to twin sons, Esau and Jacob.
-The boys had very different temperaments.
-The conflict between them became the basis for conflict between later generations and nations.
+- the birth and youth of Esau and Jacob (Genesis 25:19-34).
+Rebecca gives birth to twin sons, Esau and Jacob.
+The boys have very different temperaments.
+The conflict between them sets a pattern for conflict between later generations and nations.

-Rebecca and the blessing of Isaac (Genesis 27).
-Esau, born first, should have inherited the role of tribal leader, but Rebecca judged that Jacob would be better at this task than his older brother.
-She and Jacob tricked Isaac, old and blind, into giving the leadership to Jacob.
-Rebecca wanted the tribal leader chosen for his intelligence rather than his popularity, so that decisions for the tribe would be based on wisdom rather than impulse or emotion.
+- Rebecca and the blessing of Isaac (Genesis 27).
+Esau, born first, should have inherited the role of tribal leader, but Rebecca judges that Jacob will be better at this task than his older brother.
+She and Jacob trick Isaac, old and blind, into giving the leadership to Jacob.
+Rebecca wants the tribal leader chosen for his intelligence rather than his popularity.

 Rebecca was beautiful, shrewd, energetic, physically robust and strong-willed.
-We first meet her at the well of Aram-naharaim, where she showed that she was willing to work, and confident enough to speak without fear to the strangers who had been sent by Abraham to find a wife for Isaac.
+We meet her at the well of Aram-naharaim, where she showed that she was willing to work, and confident enough to speak to the strangers who had been sent to find a wife for Isaac.

 ‘Before he had finished speaking, there was Rebecca, coming out with her water jar on her shoulder.
 The girl was very fair to look upon, a young girl, whom no man had known.
 She went down to the spring, filled her jar, and came up.’
 Read Genesis 24:1-27.

 Rebecca impressed Abraham’s men who had stopped to rest at the well.
 They offered her valuable gifts, including a gold nose-ring and two gold bracelets, which she accepted.